Can You File a Medical Malpractice Lawsuit?

 Conclusion

 So there you have it: the basic building blocks of any medical malpractice lawsuit – duty, breach, causation, and injury.
 To ensure that you are compensated properly for your injuries due to malpractice, it is important that you consult with an experienced medical malpractice attorney.
-We invite you to schedule a consultation with us at Sowell Chakour, we can help you get the compensation you deserve.
+We invite you to schedule a consultation with us at Chakour Law, we can help you get the compensation you deserve.
 Call today at 1-833-MedMals or email us at info@thedoctorlawyerfirm.com .

 The information in this blog post is provided for informational purposes only and is not intended to be legal advice.
 You should not make a decision whether or not to contact an attorney based upon the information in this blog post.
 No attorney-client relationship is formed nor should any such relationship be implied.
 If you require legal advice, please consult with an attorney licensed to practice in your jurisdiction.